 Lack of Sleep Short-Term Dangers

 In the short term, insufficient sleep is clearly associated with loss of attention and performance.
-Outside of behavioral change, sleep disruption is associated with sympathetic nervous and adrenal activity.
+Outside of behavioral change, sleep disruption is associated with the sympathetic nervous system and adrenal activity.
 The short-term consequences of not sleeping produce a greater stress response in the body, keeping us from relaxing even when we want to.
 These metabolic changes produce chronic inflammatory responses and reduced quality of life.
-Not to mention, being constantly stressed come with massive consequences for mood and emotional distress.
+Not to mention, being constantly stressed comes with massive consequences for mood and emotional distress.

 The dangers of losing sleep in the short term include, but are not limited to:

 - Chronic inflammation